-When you hear the word STD, you probably almost immediately have an unpleasant, visceral reaction.
+When you hear the word STD (short for sexually transmitted disease), you probably almost immediately have an unpleasant, visceral reaction.
 While dealing with STDs is now much more manageable, and a very different story from a century ago thanks to advancements in science and medicine, there is still a stigma surrounding these infections.
 The reality is STDs are more common than most people think, and anyone and everyone who is sexually active is at risk.

 While there are many campaigns dedicated to the public’s education about the topic and the dangers of STDs, many still find themselves intimidated about the idea of getting tested for STDs.
 This fear is likely not due to a lack of awareness or skepticism about the diseases as now most of us are well educated on the topic.
 However, it is more of a fear of the stigma behind the diagnosis of STDs themselves and what the results might produce.